-- 10 The atmospheric component of ACCESS (Bi et al., 2013) used in these simulations is the UK Met Office UM with HadGEM2(r1.1) atmospheric physics as described in Davies et al. (2005) and The HadGEM2 Development Team: et al. (2011).
-Two versions of ACCESS are used here: ACCESS1.0 uses the original UM LSM, MOSES, and was one of the ACCESS versions submitted to CMIP5, ACCESS1.1 replaces MOSES with CABLE v1.8 (Kowalczyk et al., 2006; Wang et al., 2011) but otherwise leaves the atmospheric model unchanged.
+The atmospheric component of ACCESS (Bi et al., 2013) used in these simulations is the UK Met Office UM with HadGEM2(r1.1) atmospheric physics as described in Davies et al. (2005) and The HadGEM2 Development Team et al. (2011).
+Two versions of ACCESS are used here: ACCESS1.0 uses the original UM LSM, MOSES, and was one of the AC-CESS versions submitted to CMIP5; ACCESS1.1 replaces MOSES with CABLE v1.8 (Kowalczyk et al., 2006; Wang et al., 2011) but otherwise leaves the atmospheric model unchanged.
 This study will focus on the comparison between ACCESS1.0 and ACCESS1.1.
-The evaluation - 15 will, however help interpret results from ACCESS1.3 (Bi et al., 2013; Kowalczyk et al., 2013), the alternate ACCESS version used for CMIP5 which used CABLE and different atmospheric settingsand was analysed by K2013.
+The evaluation will, however, help interpret results from ACCESS1.3 (Bi et al., 2013; Kowalczyk et al., 2013), the alternate ACCESS version used for CMIP5 which used CABLE and different atmospheric settings.